top of page

 ISABEL ALEXANDER

-Angelic lighting and soft hues are the last thing you’d expect to see in a basement brimming with grime and misery.
-And yet, in his documentary Machines (2017), Indian director Rahul Jain manages to capture grace and color in an inherently bleak space: a textile factory in Gujarat notorious for its low pay and worker exploitation.
+In his documentary Machines (2017), director Rahul Jain manages to capture color and elegance in an inherently bleak space: a textile factory in Gujarat, India notorious for its low pay and worker exploitation.
 With its smooth pans and unobtrusive shots, the film is as graceful and unassuming as its workers — in the end, a descriptive portrait that examines the pains of manual labor, and what it means to observe them from behind the comfort of a camera lens.

 But, perhaps comfort isn’t the right word.
-To the extent that viewers are distanced from the factory’s realities, Jain does everything in his power to launch them into this foreign world.
-The very thing that separates the viewers from an authentic experience — the camera — is the vehicle that translates, amplifies, and then subverts this experience.
+To the extent that viewers are distanced from the factory’s inner workings, Jain does everything in his power to launch them into this foreign world.
+The same object that separates viewers from an authentic experience — the camera — is also the vehicle that translates, amplifies, and then subverts this reality.
 With shots so well-executed that they almost seem rehearsed, Jain takes viewers through the narrow corridors of a disorienting, maze-like structure, alternating between handheld shots that make us feel as though we’re stumbling along with him and supremely well-composed stills allowing for sensory reprieve.
 Meanwhile, stationary frames — sometimes exceeding a minute each — seduce viewers into a hypnotic trance that mimics the exhaustion of the workers.
-For instance, in a single two-minute long shot, a young boy struggles to stay awake at his work post; the viewers, having no choice but to examine every detail in the shot, become similarly blurry-eyed.
+For instance, in a single two-minute long shot, a young boy struggles to stay awake at his work post.
+Us viewers, having no choice but to examine every detail in the shot, become similarly blurry-eyed.

 With its meticulous cinematography and mesmerizing subject matter, Machines is just as indulgent as it is immersive — an experience that propels the film’s ultimate question: “What are you directing here?”
 When a crowd of factory workers asks this of the cameraman, the viewers, too, find themselves questioning their own gaze.
 In examining the factory workers’ plight, are we indulging in their misery, or gaining valuable awareness?
 Is it enough to “come here, look at our problems, and leave,” or does responsible viewership entail some sort of activism?